-The clinical AI tool with the best medical citations depends on what "best" means for the clinical question.
-Vera Health provides the broadest citation coverage with AI retrieval across 60 million+ peer-reviewed papers spanning every medical specialty.
+Vera Health provides the broadest citation coverage with AI retrieval across 60M+ peer-reviewed papers.
 OpenEvidence offers the deepest citations from NEJM, JAMA Network, NCCN, and ACC through exclusive content partnerships.
 UpToDate provides the most editorially rigorous citations with evidence grading from 7,400+ physician authors.
-For most physicians, the best citation quality comes from combining breadth (Vera Health), depth (OpenEvidence), and editorial rigor (UpToDate).
+The best citation quality depends on whether you need breadth, depth, or editorial rigor.

 Key Takeaways